 The recent coronavirus outbreak has shown how important it is for organisations to co-operate to prevent homelessness, with national and local governments and numerous public bodies, housing associations, voluntary organisations and others all quickly combining their resources and activities to ensure people sleeping rough had somewhere safe to stay.
 From these recent efforts it's apparent as to what makes to co-operation happen.
 Effective co-operation comes from a set of behaviours that are difficult to legislative or regulate: (i) taking account of the views of others, (ii) regular and open dialogue with everyone, (iii) joint planning of activities and polices.
 But once these behaviours are established joint working and initiatives will flourish, which will further increase collective action.

-As we look ahead to tackling homelessness post the coronavirus outbreak, without a doubt co-operation will remains key to preventing homelessness.
+As we look ahead to tackling homelessness post COVID-19, without a doubt co-operation will remain key to preventing homelessness.